 Did they normally play hand in hand with the boys?

-Martín Bleier: When they were young they played hand in hand with the boys but when they were 14 or 15 years old we said “what are we going to do with them?”
+“When they were young, they played hand in hand with the boys.
+But when they were 14 or 15 years old, we said, ‘What are we going to do with them?’
 Felipe and I thought that if we had been educating them since they were young, it was because they should continue playing.
 From then on, other girls joined in and that is how the Bocheritas league started.

-Today there are 16 active players.
-Each of them with their own horse, taking one hour classes, little by little and now we play games a couple of times a week, all together.
+“Today, there are 16 active players, each of them with their own horse, taking one-hour classes—little by little and now we play games a couple of times a week—all together.
 Sponsors are looking after us and this has greatly helped us to develop.

-It is the group aged 15 to 25 that makes learning easier.
-Martín tells us that Bocheritos and its pink version, does not only play in Bogotá Polo Club but also in Los Pinos Polo Club.
-Although things are now on track, the beginning was not easy, “polo is played in Colombia in a traditional way, like in clubs at the weekends, but it is not very professional.
-Sometimes good players cannot earn any money and there is no market to buy horses.
+“It is the group aged 15 to 25 that makes learning easier.
+Martín tells us that Bocheritos and its pink version do not only play in Bogotá Polo Club, but also in Los Pinos Polo Club.
+Although things are now on track, the beginning was not easy.
+Polo is played in Colombia in a traditional way, like in clubs at the weekends, but it is not very professional.
+Sometimes, good players cannot earn any money and there is no market to buy horses.

-A few years ago everything was very traditional and elitist.
-In fact, if you did not buy horses at Bogotá Polo Club nobody was interested in letting you play a game.
-On the other hand, we looked for people who wanted to play a few games just for the sake of playing and now we have contracts with universities for students to have extracurricular activities.
-We have changed many aspects.
-Today Bocheritos does many other things; we even have a polo shop selling goods we bring from Argentina and we do horse dressage.
+“A few years ago, everything was very traditional and elitist.
+In fact, if you did not buy horses at Bogotá Polo Club, nobody was interested in letting you play a game.
+On the other hand, we looked for people who wanted to play a few games just for the sake of playing.
+Now, we have contracts with universities for students to have extracurricular activities.
+We have changed in many aspects.
+Today, Bocheritos does many other things—we even have a Polo shop selling goods we bring from Argentina and we do horse dressage.
 Felipe and I have introduced other equestrian elements that we love doing and that nobody else was implementing in Colombia.

-There was a giant leap for girls in Colombia in 2015, in particular in September.
-As an initiative for Women in Polo, an organisation from the United Kingdom which promotes women polo in all its aspects, organised an international tournament that was the envy of any country.
-Colombian, English, Argentinian, Dutch, Chilean and Venezuelan players met in Bogotá for a weekend of action.
+“There was a giant leap for girls in Colombia in 2015, particularly in September.
+As an initiative for Women in Polo, an organization from the United Kingdom which promotes women’s polo in all its aspects, organized an international tournament that was the envy of any country.
+Colombian, English, Argentinian, Dutch, Chilean, and Venezuelan players met in Bogotá for a weekend of action.

-“Three years ago women did not play polo and now they are used to seeing us play.
+“Three years ago, women did not play polo and now they are used to seeing us play.
 I think we still need time to learn, to play more with players from other parts of the world, to encourage more girls to participate.
-In comparison to Argentina, we have just gathered strength, but we are on the right way to organise bigger leagues and tournaments”.
+In comparison to Argentina, we have just gathered strength, but we are on the right way to organize bigger leagues and tournaments,” she adds.